Make your voice heard and be involved at the first EOSC Stakeholder Forum organised by EOSCpilot in The Square, Brussels, on 28-29 November 2017.

-The event aims at charting a course towards a concrete and sustainable EOSC, identifying first steps on the EU added-value of EOSC and its building blocks to make Europeans do their research better.
+The event aims at charting a course towards a concrete and sustainable EOSC, identifying first steps on the EU added-value of EOSC and its building blocks to make European Open Science a user-friendly reality.
 Specifically, the event will:

 - Communicate the early results of the EOSCpilot project, collect feedback on the pilot's findings, and raise the questions which remain open in the shape of the EOSC.